x1096023/BCI_final_project/README.md

   Similar to XGBoost, after extracting features such as mean, standard deviation, and peak-to-peak amplitude for various EEG frequency bands (alpha, beta, theta, delta), Random Forest can classify these features to determine different cognitive states or detect conditions like epilepsy.
 The data was divided into training and testing sets with a 6:4 split.
 ## Validation
 - **Training and Testing on Separate Datasets**
-- The dataset is split into two parts: a training set and a testing set (60% training, 40% testing).
+	The dataset is split into two parts: a training set and a testing set (60% training, 40% testing).
 The model is trained on the training set and evaluated on the testing set.
 This method provides an initial assessment of the model's performance on unseen data.
 - **Confusion Matrix**
--It provides detailed insights into the performance of the classification model by displaying the true positives, false positives, true negatives, and false negatives.
+	It provides detailed insights into the performance of the classification model by displaying the true positives, false positives, true negatives, and false negatives.
 ## Usage
 - **Environment and Dependencies**
 	- Python Environment: `!pip install mne numpy xgboost scikit-learn matplotlib seaborn`